fmaclen/julia-sanfrancisco/README.md

 ### About the project

-**Julia Sanfrancisco** is a clone of the MS-DOS game [Where in the World is Carmen Sandiego?](https://archive.org/details/msdos_Where_in_the_World_is_Carmen_Sandiego_Enhanced_1989) (1989).
+**Julia Sanfrancisco** is a clone of the 80s MS-DOS game [Where in the World is Carmen Sandiego?](https://archive.org/details/msdos_Where_in_the_World_is_Carmen_Sandiego_Enhanced_1989).
 This project is meant as a proof-of-concept that leverages generative AI to create the game and it's assets.

 ### Roadmap

 - Implement the game mechanics from the original game
 - Generate updated clues for the cities featured in the original game
 - Generate new artwork for the cities featured in the original game
-- Implement a new UI and improve UX
+- Implement a new mobile-based UI with improved UX

 ### Current stack